-- themes for each week, launched with a focus assembly and Character Development Time activities and reinforced by teachers in all subjects, weave abundant opportunities to reflect and show respect throughout the year - in Years 7 and 8 students study, during Character Development time, the Grange-Enders series of books, exploring in considerable depth such matters as bullying, tricky friendships, choices, standing up for what is

-- right and boy/girl intrigue - since December 2021 the student LGBTQ+ group (GSA) meets on Fridays.
-They have held a number of events including guest speakers, Services for Young People, LGBTQ+ History Month, lessons in English for KS3, a display in the LRC and starter activities in other subjects.
-This has now evolved into Rainbow Club - five enrichment days per year provide exciting opportunities to reflect and show respect via an alternative curriculum model, with activities that include the Year 8 Future Me day and the 'Mind to be Kind' days for Years 7, 8 & 9 - a vibrant educational trips and workshops calendar, which includes fascinating visits and stimulates reflection; for instance, Year 10 RE day which has included a whole day of RE and ethics using various innovative learning methods, an immersion day delivered by the Hindu temple, trips to art galleries and theatres to experience arts of different cultures - SMSC is evident in many schemes of learning throughout the school.
+- themes for each week, launched with a focus assembly and Character Development Time activities and reinforced by teachers in all subjects, weave abundant opportunities to reflect and show respect throughout the year - in Years 7 and 8, students, during Character Development Time activities and timetabled PSHE lessons learn about diversity, prejudice, bulling and discrimination in all forms - five enrichment days per year provide exciting opportunities to reflect and show respect via an alternative curriculum model, with activities that include the Year 7 'Future Me' day and the 'Mind to be Kind' day for Year 8 - a culture and diversity day included a presentation to all year groups on LGBTQ+ delivered by young adults from multiple faiths and backgrounds making it relatable to students - SMSC is evident in many schemes of learning throughout the school.
 Lessons encourage students to work with each other in paired and group activities to develop positive working relationships - the school's impressive student leadership and student voice initiatives further encourage students' thoughtfulness and develops their own perspectives on their place within their community - the school runs activities during Black History Month including a week of assemblies and related activities across a range of curriculum areas - we provide a quiet room for students who wish to pray and reflect during the school day - a new culture and diversity day which allowed students to share their own culture with the school.
 The day included cultural dances, different world sport and an assembly on celebrations across the religions g) To what extent do students show a sense of enjoyment and fascination in learning about themselves, others and the world around them?